adamscott/godot-website/collections/_release_4_5/entry-scripting-dotnet-nativeaot-on-android.md

 text: |
   “NativeAOT” refers to the ability for .NET applications to compile directly to a device’s native code, bypassing the need for the .NET runtime entirely.

-  It notably enables faster startup times and has smaller memory footprints.
+  It notably enables faster startup times and has a smaller memory footprint.

   Thanks to the newly added linux-bionic RID export support, we’re able to bring that feature to Android devices.
 contributors: